Skip to main content

 It is important that you answer each item as best as you can.

-No chance of Dozing
+No chance of dozing

-Slight Chance of Dozing
+Slight chance of

-Moderate Chance of Dozing
+Moderate chance of

-High Chance of Dozing
+High chance of

-1 of 8
+Sitting and reading 1 of 8

-2 of 8
+Watching TV 2 of 8

-Sitting inactive in a public place (e.g., a theatre or a meeting)
+Sitting inactive in a public place

 3 of 8